-“gayatri…” his voice was hesitant. everyone at home called her ranu, it was her pet name. but shurjo had always called her by her given name. gayatri.
+“gayatri…” his voice was hesitant. at home, she was usually called by her pet name, ranu. or as shejo boudi, bou ma, didimoni,… ma, depending on who was addressing her. but shurjo had always called her by her given name. gayatri.

 why was he sounding like that? she turned around to see what the matter was and almost stopped breathing.

 her mouth fell open, in fact. shurjo was standing at the doorway wearing a suit.

 she hadn’t seen him in a suit now for how long she couldn’t remember. her astonished gaze went from his jacket to his trousers, to the midnight blue tie… the knot… she peered at his face and her eyes fell on his feet at last. he was still wearing slippers.

 she looked all the way up again and stared befuddled. he wasn’t wearing his balaclava.

 gayatri jumped up and went to him quickly.